Diving in Tahiti

 Electricity, Telephone and Internet Access

-Electricity in Tahiti is 220 Volts, alternating at 60 cycles per second.
-A converter/adapter is often required for appliances you bring, including computers.
+Electricity in Tahiti is 220 Volts, 60 cycles.
+Hotels may use 110 or 220 Volts depending on your location, so a converter/adapter is often required for appliances you bring, including computers.

-Direct dialing international calls is available in most hotels and phone booths.
-Phone cards are easily purchased in Tahiti.
+Direct dialing international calling is available in most hotels.
 When calling from the U.S. to Tahiti, dial 011 and then the country code of 689 along with the local number.
-Your cell phone with U.S. service may not work in Tahiti depending on the type of phone you have and your service provider.
+Check with your cell phone provider to see if they have an international plan that is compatible in Tahiti for voice, text and data..

-Internet access is available in several internet cafes as well as hotels and resorts.
+Internet access is available in many hotels and resorts.

 Language & Currency

 French and Tahitian are the official languages, but English is spoken and understood in tourist areas.

 The currency of Tahiti is the French Pacific Franc (XPF).
 Bank notes come in denominations of 500, 1000, 5000 and 10,000, and coins in denominations of 1, 2, 5, 10, 20, 50 and 100.

 Credit cards are readily accepted in most tourist destinations.
 Most guests exchange money at the airport upon arrival or at their hotel, but the best exchange rate should be at a local bank.

 There are three time zones in Tahiti.
 The Society Islands including Papeete and Moorea and the Leeward Islands including Bora Bora, and the Tuamotu Islands including Fakarava and Rangiroa are all 10 hours behind Greenwich Mean Time (-10 GMT).
 The Gambier Islands are 9 hours behind Greenwich Mean Time (-9 GMT).
 The Marquesas Islands are 9.5 hours behind Greenwich Mean Time (-9.5 GMT).
 Tahiti does not use daylight savings time.